fabcoins-dot-info/fabcoins.info/_posts/2015-03-05-quarterly-report-decjanfeb2015.md

 ## Server And Development Tools

 > "I don't know what people are complaining about...
 I think it's pretty
-> great actually!" ---/u/itsgremlin on Reddit about Fabcoin.org in
+> great actually!" ---/u/itsgremlin on Reddit about Fabcoins.info in
 > general
 > ([source](http://www.reddit.com/r/Fabcoin/comments/2oessw/fabcoinorg_what_would_you_want_here/cmmg9r7))

 ![Travis CI verifying the site builds correctly](/img/blog/free/travis.png)

-With 7 million page views per quarter, Fabcoin.org serves an average of 54 pages a minute---so even a single second of downtime might prevent us from helping a Fabcoin user.
+With 7 million page views per quarter, Fabcoins.info serves an average of 54 pages a minute---so even a single second of downtime might prevent us from helping a Fabcoin user.
 This quarter we took additional steps to ensure that the site works correctly while also attempting to make it